albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 <iframe width="480" height="270" src="https://www.youtube-nocookie.com/embed/5AFgNuGwLos" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I enjoyed this session so much.
-As the previous talk, it goes in deep level and it makes you wonder.
+Like the previous talk, it goes on a deep level and it makes you wonder.

 I learned that so much goes into a simple division operation in Java.
 I'm not gonna spoil the talk..